History of Jimmie Jack Fishing at 7.5 Horsepower

 The Kenai River back then was mostly a “drift” fishery.
 This technique is still seen today at the upper and lower bluff areas, and always at the famous Eagle Rock area.
 We only had a 7.5 hp motor so we would shove off the bank at Porter’s, what today is called Riverquest, and just turn the boat sideways and start drifting.
 If we got to Eagle Rock without a fish, we would do that circuit until we did.
 One big king in the boat meant we had to head home because of our weight limit in that little boat.
 Seven and a half horses could barely get us back up river.
 Today with the exception of today’s 3 traditional drift areas, the rest of the river is backtrolling for the big kings.
 In the 80’s it was rare to see a boat backtrolling, and we called them tadpollyers because of the popular tadpolly lure used for this technique at the time.
 My grandpa always joked that we were going so slow upstream with our 7.5 HP Johnson that we might as well throw our lines out and tadpolly on the way back upriver!

 So now the guiding has turned into a business, and the business had to buy a lodge, and now I have what they call a career.
-It is funny how God works with a dream at makes something of it.
+It is funny how God works with a dream and makes something of it.
+I have recently purchased another lodge, a 5-star property on the bluff of Cook Inlet where we now offer an all-inclusive package with fine dining.
+This compliments our top-notch boats and professional Captains very well.
+We have also just recently added our own boat launch on the coveted lower Kenai River.
+Pinch me, I am living my dream.
+We now have 10 plus river boats, and 3 salt water boats taking guests fishing daily in the summer.
 I can say we are way better at catching fish now.
 I learn some new tricks every year.
 Kenai Kings are finicky, and throwing some salmon eggs in the water will not get you a fish.
 I remember, before I guided, when we did not even use eggs, and then we made bad eggs, and then so-so eggs, and now we use the Good Stuff.
 Don’t ask, it is a Jimmie Jack secret.
 Not even my guides know what it is!
 We also learned how to master the crazy Kwikfish when that lure began to catch fish on the river.
 Actually, the first one I ever used was in 1990.
 This Kwikfish came floating down the river so I just clipped it on and WHAM caught a nice 50 pounder!
 So I became hooked on the Kwikfish too.
 So now we use both eggs and Kwikfish to catch the big kings and the acrobatic silvers.
 A lot has been learned, and it pays off now.
-You will always see our guides fishing on our days off because we love catching fish.
+You will always see our guides fishing on our days off because we simply love fishing.

-So we are still on the Kenai River.
-My parents hang out at the river still because I made my dad come and guide with me.
+Over thirty-five years later, we are still on the Kenai River.
+My parents hang out at the river because I made my dad join the team and guide with me.
 And that has added so much to the fun.
 To me not much has changed other than our boats are a lot nicer, and the motors get us back up river faster.
 We all still hang out at the campfire and tell fishing stories like we did many years ago.
 We still get visits from friends and relatives.
 And most importantly, we still just love to fish the river, and spend time with each other.
-God is good, and we are very thankful to spend our summers fishing the Kenai River in big beautiful Alaska!
+God is good, and we are very thankful to spend our summers fishing the Kenai River in big beautiful Kenai Peninsula in Alaska.